Styles & Forms: 1860 - 1990

 - Modern Movement: 1930–1970

 Originally invented in Germany in 1922, Geodesic Domes did not see widespread use until the mid 1970s when prefabricated kits enticed a generation of do-it-yourselfers.
-Companies such as Cathedralite Domes and Oregon Domes, provided many of the kits for structures here in the Pacific Northwest.
+Companies such as Cathedralite Domes, Dome Works and Oregon Domes, provided many of the kits for structures here in the Pacific Northwest.
 Geodesic Domes are often identified with the counterculture of the 1960s and 1970s, and became popularized after inventor, architect, engineer, and mathematician R. Buckminster Fuller, lectured world-wide on the potential use and efficiency of the structure.
-Fuller had received an American patent for the design in 1954.
+Fuller had received an American patent for the design in 1954 and came to Seattle several times to lecture on the subject.
+Widely published pattern books such as Domebook I (1969) and Domebook II (1971), as well as hands-on workshops, allowed amateur builders to construct Geodesic Domes at their own leisure.
+Such activities led the dome to become identified with alternative lifestyles.

 Here in the PNW Geodesic Domes arrived in the 1970s.
 King County approved the first geodesic dome through their building department in 1973 (Bondelid House, Bothell), while the first commercial-office geodesic dome was built in Pierce County in 1978.
 The Pierce County dome, located near the Tacoma Mall, is 45ft in diameter and originally housed an authorized dealership for Cathedralite Domes.